stavvy/rds-data-dao/README.md

 1. Provide cmd and data arguments to the crud methods on the RdsDataDao object.
 It will automatically cast and convert the arguments to parameterized form.

-2. Use %s for any parameterized argument (except arrays).
+2. Use `%s` in the `cmd` format string for any parameterized argument (except arrays).

-2. Use %s::type to cast arguments, for example %s::json, will cast the argument to json.
+2. Use `%s::type` to cast arguments, for example `%s::json`, will cast the argument to json.

 ex usage: